 Many SharePoint developers are already familiar with InfoPath.
-It was a simple and powerful form tool at the time – but it is now out of date.
-So what tools use to build modern list-driven forms today?
+It was a simple and powerful form tool back in the day – but it is now out of date.
+So, what tools can we use to build modern list-driven forms today?
 Let’s find out!

 Unfortunately, SharePoint on-premises doesn’t have any replacement for InfoPath.
 You can use some 3rd-party tools or create custom code solutions.
 However, SharePoint Online (and hybrid solutions) can use PowerApps to customize forms and even create advanced business applications.

 PowerApps is a service in Office 365 that enables the creation of rich and advanced business applications without any code!
 It is also capable of customizing forms in SharePoint Online.

 But is it ready to replace InfoPath?
 Let’s take a look.

 Getting started with PowerApps